The Laureates for the $100,000 award in social impact are working in Jordan and Syria, Uganda, Panama, Palestine and beyond

 Founded by Anne Welsh McNulty in honor of her late husband John, the McNulty Prize celebrates the boldness and impact of individuals who are using their exceptional leadership abilities, entrepreneurial spirit and private sector talents to address the world’s toughest challenges.

-Each year, the winner is selected by an international jury that has previously included Mary Robinson, Bill Gates, Sr. and Sir Richard Branson, and recognizes exceptional leadership ventures undertaken by the Fellows of the Aspen Global Leadership Network.
+Each year, the winner is selected by a jury that has previously included Mary Robinson, Bill Gates, Sr. and Sir Richard Branson.
+The winner receives $100,000 and each Laureate receives $25,000 to further his or her venture.
+The Prize is given in partnership with the Aspen Institute, and recognizes exceptional leadership ventures undertaken by Fellows of the Aspen Global Leadership Network.

 For more information, visit www.mcnultyprize.org.
 Follow @McNultyPrize on Twitter and join the conversation using #McNultyPrize.

-The Aspen Global Leadership Network (AGLN) is a growing, worldwide community of entrepreneurial leaders from business, government, and the nonprofit sector, with over 2,200 Fellows from 49 countries who share a commitment to enlightened leadership and to using their extraordinary creativity, energy, and resources to tackle the foremost societal challenges of our time.
-All share the common experience of participating in the Henry Crown Fellowship or one of the many Aspen Institute leadership initiatives it has inspired in the U.S., Africa, Central America, India, China, and the Middle East.
+The Aspen Global Leadership Network (AGLN) is a growing, worldwide community of more than 2,500 high-integrity, entrepreneurial leaders from over 50 countries who share a commitment to enlightened leadership and to using their creativity, energy and resources to tackle the foremost societal challenges of our times.
+Fellows convene annually at the AGLN’s flagship event, the Resnick Aspen Action Forum.
+For more information, visit agln.aspeninstitute.org.